martinpickering64/martinpickering.com/content/posts/authorisation-in-asp.net-core.md

 The [`AuthorizeAttribute`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizeattribute?view=aspnetcore-6.0) is used to decorate a Controller Class, a Controller Action or a Razor Page.
 The `AuthorizeAttribute` has an opposite in the [`AllowAnonymousAttribute`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.allowanonymousattribute?view=aspnetcore-6.0)

-The following example uses `AuthorizeAttribute` is its default form to require that all Action Methods of the Account Controller be limited to authenticated users only.
+The following example uses `AuthorizeAttribute` in its default form to require that all Action Methods of the Account Controller be limited to authenticated users only.
 The addition of `AllowAnonymousAttribute` to the Login Action Method overrides the `AuthorizeAttribute` so permitting anonymous users to access the Login feature.

 ```cs
 [Authorize]